Anu-bhav/Win32-Buffer-Overflow/Walkthroughs/Brainpan.md

 ![4968c3349c6dcf24a34492aee42e58b6.png](/_resources/3c106cdeb28b4fa9a5eeae7ad1812a1e.png)

-Let’s perform an nmap scan on this.
+Let’s perform an nmap scan on this machine.

 `nmap -T4 -p- -A 192.168.69.104`